 Our digital lives are becoming more sophisticated, and technology is changing rapidly.
 So it’s important to keep up with trends and arm yourself with knowledge about identify theft, scams and Internet traps that could compromise your personal or financial information.

 Identity thieves like to go “phishing” (pronounced “fishing”) on the Internet for consumers’ personal and financial information.
 They’ll use fake emails and websites to trick people into providing Social Security numbers, bank account numbers and other valuable details.

-Here are some tips to avoid becoming a victim of a phishing or pharming scam.
+Here are some tips to avoid becoming a victim of a phishing scam: